mhe747/dawnboard/gnuradio/README.md

+These are the python and FPGA VHDL files previously based on H. Villeneuve and Ph.
+Balister design of FPGA software radio logic using GNU Radio software.
+I have adapted to BeagleSDR board.

-  Based on the steps of making of gnuradio plugin for BeagleSDR / Beagleboard-x15 project :
+ Basical steps of making of gnuradio plugin for BeagleSDR / Beagleboard-x15 project :

 --- GNU Radio ---
 Create a class, spi.control, that lets you control the FPGA and ADC from Python or C++